satyamsingh-sg/Project-documentary/README.md

 ## Hospitals-Profile
-### It is Hospitals profile , Hospitals will view profile and other how register in website they can view Hospitals profile useing search bar
+### It is Hospitals profile , Hospitals can view profile and other how register in website they can view Hospitals profile using search bar

 ![](/img2.png)